The Critical Care Team

 Dave flew Air Ambulances and Police helicopters for Bond all over the UK until he joined HIOWAA this October this year.
 He is also qualified as a Training Captain, including in night HEMS.

-Dr. David Sutton is a Consultant Anaesthetist at University Hospital Southampton and the Clinical Governance Lead for Helimed 56.
+Dr. David Sutton is a Consultant Anaesthetist at University Hospital Southampton and frequently flies with HIOWAA.
 He was a medical student at Southampton Medical School before taking up various training posts in accident and emergency medicine and anaesthetics.
 Since being appointed as consultant in Southampton, he has variously specialised in paediatrics, medical management, trauma and now pre-hospital emergency medicine.
 During his career he has also worked in the media, setting up the TV series “City Hospital” with the BBC in 1998, spent time in Bermuda and flown international air ambulance missions, most notably with Richard Branson in 1990, to rescue Saddam Hussain’s hostages from Baghdad before the first Gulf War.
 He lives in rural Wiltshire with wife, dogs and cats and has an air ambulance landing site close to the house for emergency pick ups by the Helimed 56.
 He is now the grizzled veteran of Helimed 56 and claims to be channeling Bruce Willis in Armageddon

 - Louise Wigmore - HEMS Paramedic